swiftlang/swift-evolution/proposals/testing/NNNN-sourcelocation-macro.md

 This macro, being underscored, is not formally supported, nor does it appear in Swift Testing's documentation.
-It is also not sufficient to use something like [`SourceLocation.init()`](https://developer.apple.com/documentation/testing/sourcelocation/init(fileid:filepath:line:column:)) as it will capture the _wrong_ source location.
+It is also not sufficient to use something like [`SourceLocation.init()`](https://developer.apple.com/documentation/testing/sourcelocation/init(fileid:filepath:line:column:)) as it will capture the _wrong_ source location[^wrongLoc].
 Thus, test authors have no supported mechanism for capturing an instance of `SourceLocation` short of writing out all four arguments and constructing an instance of `SourceLocation` manually.

+[^wrongLoc]: For more information about this constraint, see [SE-0422](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0422-caller-side-default-argument-macro-expression.md).

 ## Proposed solution